-Chances are your guitar can sound better.
-Below are the five best things to improve tone, get more volume, and achieve a better voice from your instrument.
+Chances are your guitar could sound better.
+Below are the five best things to improve your acoustic tone and get more volume from your instrument.

 1. NEW STRINGS